 I’d love to have photos of my grandparents and all the work + effort that went into to prep for a big, family meal and holiday magic in their home for us all.
 Baking, twinkling lights that aureate the home, shopping, wrapping, the things that can stem from holiday decorating are endless.

 Before you go on photo overload, you have to know how it all went down.
 Do you see a trend in these picture?
 It’s kind of like you’re there, right?
 You’re following along to a story.
 As the photographer, I was simply there documenting what was happening – not directing.
 I didn’t tell them where to stand, what to do next, pretend how to feel, nothing.

 The little bit of intervention I had was by flicking off lights here and there.
 In one moment, I did ask their older daughter to turn as she was setting up the nativity scene.
 Her back was to me and blocking my view.

 Before I even got home, there was this lovely email that landed in my inbox from Meghan (mom):

 “Thank you again for coming and photographing our family.
 It was a totally different experience that we all loved, especially Kris and Alexis.
 They both hate taking posed pictures and getting them to smile and look normal is usually a fight lol.
 Alexis who usually complains about getting photos taken whispered to me while you were here and said, “She’s so nice, can we please have her take all our family photo from now on?!”
 So you definitely won her over :)”

 Decorating the Tree and Bokeh Inspiration

-The bokeh light photos add some flair and always look pretty in a photo book.
+The bokeh light photos always look pretty in a photo book.
 The bokeh in these photos below are from standing with the tree lights within inches from my lens in the foreground of the image.
 The all-over bokeh is from turning my camera to manual focus and turning the lens til I had the amount of blur I desired when photographing the tree.

 Doubling as a Holiday Maternity Photo Session